• This program uses the Cloud_PLC library to read the state of the digital input IN1.

 • In the setup function, it initializes serial communication for debugging and Modbus communication over Serial2.

-• The loop function reads a holding register from the Modbus slave with a specified address and prints the value to the Serial Monitor if the read operation is successful.
+• The loop function reads a holding register from the Modbus slave with a specified address and prints the value to the Serial Monitor if the

 • It waits for 5 seconds before performing the next read operation.